nunobrum/PyLTSpice/doc/modules/read_steps.rst

 information is written.

-There are two possible usages of this module, either programmatically by running the utility :doc:`../utilities/LTSteps`, or by accessing data through the class as exemplified here:
+There are two possible usages of this module, either programmatically by running the utility :doc:`../utilities/ltsteps`, or by accessing data through the class as exemplified here:

 .. code-block:: python

-	from PyLTSpice.log.ltsteps import LTSpiceLogReader
+	from spicelib.log.ltsteps import LTSpiceLogReader

 	data = LTSpiceLogReader("Batch_Test_AD820_15.log")